Flight Delay Compensation: What You’re Entitled to and How To Get It

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

 Flight delays account for 23% of all flights in the U.S. – that’s according to the U.S. Department of Transportation.
 So, more likely than not, you'll experience one during your travels.
+So what flight delay compensation are your owed when it happens?

-However, there are rules and agreements that airlines have made both with the DOT and within their own fine print that mean they’re required to compensate you when your flight is delayed.
+There are rules and agreements that airlines have made both with the DOT and within their own fine print that mean they’re required to compensate you when your flight is delayed.

 Not only that, but sometimes you have additional coverage available through your credit card or travel insurance.
 Let’s break it down so you get what you’re entitled to next time your flight is delayed.